Juan José Navarro, 1st Marquess of Victoria

-Juan José Navarro y Búfalo, 1st Marquess of Victoria, OSJ (Messina, 30 November 1687 – Isla de León Cadiz, 5 February 1772) was a Spanish military officer who served as first Captain general of the Navy from 1750 to 1772.
-A leading proponent of naval reform, he provided much of the practical curriculum for the Academia de Guardias Marinas, established in 1717 to provide professional training for Spanish marine officers.
+Admiral Juan José Navarro y Búfalo, 1st Marquess of Victoria, OSJ (30 November 1687 – 5 February 1772) was a Spanish military officer who served as the first captain general of the Navy from 1750 to 1772.
+A leading proponent of naval reform, he provided much of the practical curriculum for the Academia de Guardias Marinas, established in 1717 to provide professional training for Spanish Navy officers.

 Personal details

 Juan José Navarro y Búfalo was born in Messina on 30 November 1687, eldest son of Ignacio de Navarro y Viana (died c.
 1708), a captain in the army of the Spanish-ruled Kingdom of Naples, and Livia Búfalo, a Sicilian noblewoman.
 He had at least one younger brother, Ramón, who was killed in North Africa in 1708.

 In 1711, he married María Josefa Gauset, a native of Lleida; they had two daughters, Ignacia and Rosalía, who married another Spanish admiral, Gutierre de Hevia, and inherited her father's title.